 In October 2014, a group of Americans living just south of Rosarito discovered that the local ambulance service in Primo Tapia had been cut back to part-time by Cruz Roja Mexicana, the Rosarito Chapter of the official Red Cross in Mexico.
 This cut-back was due to a major shortage of funds.

-Already a member of Cruz Roja Voluntarios Americanos de Rosarito, Lana Jordan sent an email to the members of that volunteerboard expressing an interest in creating a Primo Tapia Chapter of Cruz Roja in to order to pay the 12 hours of service each day that had been taken away.
+Already a member of Cruz Roja Voluntarios Americanos de Rosarito, Lana Jordan emailed the members of that volunteer board expressing an interest in creating a Primo Tapia chapter of Cruz Roja that would supplement the budget so that the 12 hours of service each day that had been defunded could be re-established.
 Rosie Pena immediately responded and they met the next week to form Cruz Roja Voluntarios Americanos de Primo Tapia.

 The first Cruz Roja Primo Tapia General Membership meeting was planned for November 9, 2014, at Splash.
 A small but mighty group of Americans who now called Baja home stepped up to get the organization going.
 Thank you to our founding members, Lana Jordan, President, Drew Juvinall, Kathy Schy Treasurer, Pam Saltzman Membership Chair, Val Valle, Thrift Store Director.